LearnersGuild/learning-os/game/stats/README.md

 ## Build Days

 Total number of days a player led a team in Deliberate Practice as a Team Member or Team Lead.
-(Lead Days + Membership Days = Build Days)
+(Build Days = Lead Days + Membership Days)

 ## Lead Days